Administration of the Access to Information Act Annual Report 2020–21

 - Section 18 (economic interests of Canada) – 1 instance

-- Section 21 (operations of government) – 28 instances
+- Section 21 (operations of Government) – 24 instances

-- Section 23 (solicitor-client privilege) – 1 instance
+- Section 23 (solicitor-client privilege) – 7 instances

-- Section 68 (published information) – 1 instance
+- Section 68 (published information) – 2 instances

 Consultations under the Act

 Consultations undertaken between institutions are an essential part of processing requests under the Act.
 They afford institutions that have an interest in the records proposed for disclosure with an opportunity to make recommendations to the processing institution.
-For this reporting period, FINTRAC received 23 new consultation requests from other government institutions and had 2 outstanding requests from 2018–19.
-Of the 25 consultation requests processed during the reporting period, 24 were closed and 1 was carried over into the next reporting period.
-FINTRAC responded to 23 of the 24 cases in under 30 days, with 1 request taking under 60 days to respond.
+For this reporting period, FINTRAC completed 27 consultation requests from other Government of Canada institutions (including 1 outstanding request from 2019–20).
+FINTRAC also processed 3 consultation requests from provincial government institutions, providing recommendations to assist these organizations in responding to information requests they were processing under their access legislation.

 Impact of COVID-19

 As a result of the early public health measures and restrictions associated with the COVID-19 global pandemic, FINTRAC directed its focus at fulfilling its core financial intelligence and compliance mandates.
-The Centre had limited capacity to fulfill its Access to Information Act responsibilities between March 16 and March 31 of the reporting year.
-Employees of FINTRAC's ATIP Office teleworked and made best efforts to process existing and new requests it received without imposing undue burden on the Centre's employees who were facing challenging circumstances, including, in a number of cases, not having access to FINTRAC systems.
+The Centre had limited capacity to fully discharge its Access to Information Act responsibilities between April 1 and August 31 of the reporting year.
+During this period, FINTRAC's ATIP Office engaged in remote work and made best efforts to process existing and new requests without imposing undue burden on the Centre's employees who were facing challenging circumstances, including, in a number of cases, not having access to FINTRAC's systems.

 Complaints and Investigations of Access Requests

 Subsection 30(1) of the Act describes how the Office of the Information Commissioner receives and investigates complaints from individuals regarding the processing of requests under the Act.
-FINTRAC did not receive any new complaints during the reporting period, one of which was discontinued by the applicant during the year.
+FINTRAC received three new complaints during the reporting period, one of which was discontinued by the applicant during the year.
 The other two complaints concern the same request and allege that FINTRAC improperly applied exemptions and failed to conduct a reasonable search under the Act.
 These complaints are ongoing.

-However, 1 complaint that FINTRAC received in 2016–17 and 1 complaint that it received in 2017–18, both contending that the Centre had improperly applied exemptions to withhold information under the Act, are still ongoing.
+FINTRAC also continues to manage a complaint that it received in 2016–17 and another complaint received in 2017–18, both contending that the Centre had improperly applied exemptions to withhold information under the Act.

 Federal Court Cases

-In 2019–20, FINTRAC received 47 informal requests for copies of records released in previously processed requests.
+In 2020–21, FINTRAC received 14 informal requests for copies of records released in previously processed requests.
 The Centre processed 11 of the 14 requests within 15 days; however, due to the global pandemic and resulting system access restrictions, 3 requests could not be completed within 30 days.
 The following chart shows the number of the informal requests that have been processed by FINTRAC over the past five years.

 View the text equivalent Requests Received and Closed